About

 Talks from researchers

-Three student flash talks showcase emerging research, followed by a moderated breakout-and-discussion session on open questions: What makes naturalistic data fundamentally different from curated datasets?
+Four emerging-research lightning talks showcase new work, followed by a closing moderated discussion on open questions: What makes naturalistic data fundamentally different from curated datasets?
 How do we collect rigorous and ethical egocentric data from a child's perspective?
 What challenges arise when training models on developmental data?

 Learning goals